Questions and Answers

-In short, just as different trees in the forest exhibit many differences—some are tall, others short; some have leaves, others have needles—all trees are rooted in the same ground.
-They all draw from the same hidden waters below, and stretch upwards to the sun above.
-In like manner, all religions are rooted in the same ground; they draw from the same spiritual waters, and reach to the same supreme light.
+In summary, just as diverse trees in the forest exhibit myriad differences—some are tall, others short; some have leaves, others have needles—all trees are rooted in the same ground.
+They all draw from the same hidden waters below, and stretch upwards to the one sun above.
+In like manner, all religions are rooted in the same ground; they draw from the same hidden spiritual waters, and reach to the same supreme light.

 You speak of an emerging revolution in religion that parallels recent scientific revolutions.
 How might this happen?

 As one example, Einstein’s relativity theory revolutionized classical scientific understanding.
 A parallel transformation is taking place today in spirituality that is revolutionizing religion.
 To illustrate:

 Einstein derived his special theory of relativity from just two postulates: